kingston-hackSpace/Capacitive-Touch-Sensors/Bare_Conductive_Touch_Board.md

    - Linux (Ubuntu): Home/Arduino/

-5. once at your Arduino folder, inside create a *hardware* folder (no capitals, no other name)
+5. Once at your Arduino folder, inside create a *hardware* folder (no capitals, no other name)

 6. Unzip the folder download before, and put that folder inside your newrly created hardware folder.
 You can close all folders now.